e-j-w/SpecFitter/README.md

 ## Description

 A spectrum/histogram viewer and fitter app, with functionality inspired by the `gf3` program for gamma-ray spectroscopy in the [RadWare](https://radware.phy.ornl.gov/) software package.
-Takes advantage of the modern GTK toolkit to provide smooth rendering and (hopefully) an easy to understand interface.
+Takes advantage of GTK3 to provide smooth rendering and (hopefully) an easy to understand interface.

 ## Screenshot